 For this third and final installment of wardrobe essentials I would focus on what I love to call bonus pieces.
 What’s life without bonuses huh?
 Well I am of the opinion that wardrobe essentials wouldn’t be complete without a couple bonus pieces.

 So what do I consider bonus pieces?
 These are pieces that are unique to your personality and lifestyle.
 They are those pieces that define you!
 Define your style.
 Those pieces that no matter the number of jeans or blazers you may have, they are always a great addition to your wardrobe to differentiate you from the next woman.
-They give you that distinct flair that makes you stand out without doing too much.
+They give you that distinct flair that makes you stand out in a sea of stylish people.

 Of course there are quite a number of pieces that can be categorised as bonus wardrobe essentials, so it’s really up to your budget and lifestyle (like every other piece duh).
 Below I will be sharing my personal favourite bonus wardrobe essentials.